Send us a message

 Now let’s flip the script.
 What happens when you provide a service but won’t get paid for more than a year?
 This is a classic example of your company providing financing to your customer.
 In this situation, the total cash you’ll eventually receive isn't purely revenue from the sale.
 A portion of it is considered interest income earned for letting your customer pay over time.
 As a result, the transaction price you record for the actual product or service will be lower than the total invoice amount.
 You’ll need to calculate the present value of the future payment and recognize the difference as interest over the financing period.

-Contracts with Multiple Payments
+Example: Contracts with Installment Payments

 Things can get complicated when a single contract involves multiple deliverables spread out over time.
 Imagine you sign a two-year deal that includes an initial setup service (delivered in month one) and ongoing support (delivered monthly).
 If the payment terms don't align with the delivery schedule, you have to look closer.
 The one-year practical expedient might not be a simple fix here.
 You need to use judgment based on the specific contract terms.
 You might determine that the payment for the initial setup is on normal terms, but the payment structure for the long-term support contains a financing component that needs to be accounted for separately.